 - i).
 Financial assets and financial liabilities at fair value through profit or loss, which comprise financial assets and financial liabilities acquired or incurred principally for the purpose of selling or repurchasing in the near term or to generate short-term profit-taking. - ii).
 Held-to-maturity investments, which comprise non-derivative financial assets with fixed or determinable payments and fixed maturity that the company has a positive intention and ability to hold to maturity. - iii).
-Loans and receivables, which comprise non-derivative financial assets with fixed or determinable payments that are not quoted in an active market, and excludes assets which the entity intends to sell immediately or in the near term or those which the entity upon initial recognition designates as at fair value through profit or loss or as available-for-sale financial assets. - iv).
-Available-for-sale financial assets, which comprise non-derivative financial assets that are designated as available-for-sale financial assets, and not classified under any of the other categories of financial assets.
+Loans and receivables, which comprise non-derivative financial assets with fixed or determinable payments that are not quoted in an active market, and excludes assets which the entity intends to sell immediately or in the near term or those which the entity upon initial recognition designates as at fair value through profit or loss or as available-for-sale financial assets. - iv) Available-for-sale financial assets, which comprise non-derivative financial assets that are designated as available-for-sale financial assets, and not classified under any of the other categories of financial assets. - v).
+Financial liabilities, which comprise all financial liabilities except financial liabilities at fair value through profit or loss.